This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Pin It

-Golden-brown artisan bread loaf in a white Dutch oven.
+Round, golden-brown crusty bread in a white Dutch oven on parchment.

 Prep Time: 5 minutes